isaacquayson/MEGA-COFFEE-SHOP-ANALYSIS-PROJECT/README.md

 •	Guage Charts: Profit margin(%) for each year.<br/>
 •	Table View: Drill-down by product for detailed analysis.<br/>
 •	Filtering buttons: Year, Country, Category.
+•	Line chart: To show trends from 2016 to 2019.
+•	Filled Map: To show geographical locations of the countries and their respective total profits.
 ### Key Insight:
 •	2017 was the most profitable year with over 165% return on cost.<br/>
 •	Strong upward trend from 2016 to 2017, followed by a dip in 2018 and partial recovery in 2019.